 Who's ready for a great fall 2021 semester?!

-Because of the university's new vaccine requirement, students, faculty and staff will notice a number of changes on campus this fall, including guidance around masks, distancing, events and mitigation testing.
+Because of the university's new vaccine requirement, students, faculty and staff will notice a number of changes on campus this fall, including guidance around distancing, events and testing.

 Classrooms, labs, housing, dining, recreation and other campus facilities will return to pre-pandemic capacities, with no physical distancing required.
 Classes will be held in person in typical classroom settings.

 On-campus child-care facilities will need to continue to follow Family and Social Services Administration and CDC business plan guidance because young children are not yet eligible to receive a COVID-19 vaccine.
-Individuals working in these facilities will continue to wear a mask at all times and maintain physical distancing in classrooms, even if fully vaccinated.
+Individuals working in these facilities will continue to wear a mask at all times and maintain physical distancing in classrooms.

 Regular cleaning and disinfecting of public spaces and high-touch surfaces will continue, and hand sanitizer stations will continue to be available in high-traffic areas.